Y2Kwastaken/CosmicTools/README.md

 Option                            Description
 ------                            -----------
---download-only                   Only downloads Cosmic Reach but does not
+--decompile-all                     decompiles all of the sources instead of just finalforeach/cosmicreach packages --download-only                   Only downloads Cosmic Reach but does not
                                     decompile it
 --driver-type <[CHROME,FIREFOX]>  The Selenium DriverType to use